Skip to content

 How much new business does a freelancer need to bring in each month?

-The amount that makes sense depends on churn rate, contract lengths, and the income level one is aiming to maintain — there is no single figure that applies to everyone.
+The amount that applies depends on churn rate, contract lengths, and the income level one is aiming to maintain — there is no single figure that applies to everyone.
 It can help to model a few different scenarios to get a feel for the range rather than relying on a single estimate.
 This calculator can help illustrate how varying expected new business figures change overall revenue pictures over the coming months.

 Related Calculators